HARI45SH/TRINIT_FOUR-ELEMENTS_ML/README.md

 PROJECT NAME : INFRA VISION
 PROBLEM STATEMENT : Automated Road Damage Detection for Infrastructure Maintenance
 DATASET : RDD2022
-TOOLS USED : TENSORFLOW , PYTORCH, JUPYTER NOTEBOOK, VISUAL STUDIO CODE INTERFACE : HTML, CSS, JAVASCRIPT, FLASK
+TOOLS USED : TENSORFLOW , PYTORCH, JUPYTER NOTEBOOK, VISUAL STUDIO CODE
+INTERFACE TOOLS: HTML, CSS, JAVASCRIPT, FLASK
 LANGUAGE USED : PYTHON
 DESCRIPTION:
       We made a novel ensemble model to detect the damages(D00: Longitudinal Crack, D10: Transverse Crack, D20: Alligator Crack, D40: Potholes in the roads ) in the roads to make road transport a safe and viable transport.